majid-2002/postify-web/README.md

 Select the HTTP request method (GET, POST, PUT, DELETE).
 Add any custom headers or request body.
 Click "Send" to send the request and view the response.
-You can also save previous requests and load them later by clicking the "Save" and "Load" buttons.
+You can also save previous requests and load them later by clicking on old requests from the history section.